Black Hole Entropy, Quantum Corrections and EFT Transitions

 To illustrate this point, we analyze in detail two sub-classes of BPS solutions of the attractor mechanism close to the large radius point, namely D0-D2-D4 brane configurations, and systems exhibiting only D2- and D6-brane charges.
 In both cases, the highly non-local perturbative effects induced by the infinite tower of light Kaluza-Klein states are crucial to cancel the UV divergences exhibited by the four-dimensional EFT, and they in turn allow us to resum the asymptotic series in an exact manner ---following the same strategy as in \cite{Gopakumar:1998ii,Gopakumar:1998jq}.
 Interestingly, we can also evaluate the most dominant non-perturbative effects, but they do not seem to play a major role neither in the construction of the solutions solving the attractor equations, nor in the cancellation of the divergences of the entropy.
 In fact, the two examples analyzed in this work turn out being somewhat complementary.
-Indeed, from a computational perspective, the resummation procedure that we use for the D0-D2-D4 works as long as the black hole carries D0-brane charge.
-The study of the D2-D6 configuration is therefore crucial to explain how to extend our prescription to a more general choice of charges.
+Indeed, from a computational perspective, the resummation procedure that we use for the D0-D2-D4 works as long as $\alpha$ is not purely imaginary.
+The study of the D2-D6 configuration is therefore crucial to explain how to extend our contour prescription to a more general choice of charges.